Netshops-Commerce-GmbH/dev_php_fpm_ioncube/README.md

-# PHP FPM Image with IonCube Loader
+# PHP FPM Image with IonCube Loader and Xdebug

-This image includes PHP 7 with FPM and the IonCube Loader.
+This image includes PHP 7 with FPM, the IonCube Loader and Xdebug.